theoOmathimatikos/Depth-Anything-Inference/README.md

   - https://huggingface.co/spaces/LiheYoung/Depth-Anything/blob/main/checkpoints/depth_anything_vitl14.pth
   The checkpoints folder should be inside the metric_depth folder.

-4. Run `cd Depth-Anything/metric_depth`.

 5. Run
 `conda env create -f environment.yml` then
-`conda activate zoe`.
+`conda activate depth_env`.

   If there is any other dependency that has not been installed (and returns an error when running the script), download it with conda or pip.

-6. Take all images you want to estimate and add them to the directory Data/Images preferably with numbers as indices.
+6. Take all images you want to estimate and add them to the directory `Data/Images` preferably with numbers as indices.

 7. Go to the root of the project and run the following command:
   `python3 estimate_parameters.py`
-  You will find the results in Data/Results.
+  You will find the results in `Data/Results`.